-Work continues on the new Ballast Point, new Black Tap Craft Burgers and Beer, new Disney Home Store, and Naples Ristorante expansion.
+Work continues on the new Ballast Point, new Black Tap Craft Burgers & Shakes, new Disney Home Store, and Naples Ristorante expansion.
 They pretty much look the same as last week.

 D-Street, which vacated its location for the Disney Home Store, has not gone away completely.
 It's now a vendor cart right outside its former home, though most of the merchandise seems to be generic Disney wares, not the more stylized items D-Street used to sell.

 And if you haven't checked out Star Wars: Secrets of the Empire, what are you waiting for?
 It's a blast.
 And it looks sexy at night!

 Grizzly River Run Re-Opens